danielstegink/HollowKnight.CharmPatch/README.md

 Mark of Purity Restored - Compatibility patch that makes it so that Charm Changer is compatible with Pale Court's Mark of Purity.

+Friendly Aspid - Makes it so that the Aspid Aspect charm from Nickc01's Ancient Aspid mod doesn't damage the player.

 ## Recommended Charm Changer Settings

 Set Flukenest cost to 2